sccn/clean_rawdata/README.md

 v2.9 - fix bug when ignoring channels and removing channels at the same time, fix plotting issue with vis_artifact

-v2.91 - add support for fractional sampling rate; fix too many splits with high sampling frequencies
+v2.9.1 - add support for fractional sampling rate; fix too many splits with high sampling frequencies

+v2.10 - The code was updated to avoid crashes and fix minor errors related to channel masking, array dimensions, and ignoring channels.